The Making of Britain’s First Anti-Muslim Riots

 The scapegoating of ethnic/religious minorities for white economic woes has always been a reliable recruiting tool for the British far-right (as we saw with Brexit where deprived white regions were among the biggest backers of leaving) and in keeping with character, it has sought to exploit the situation by perpetuating myths that have now become commonplace, such as migrants receiving luxury hotel accommodation and being lavished with welfare benefits while British armed forces veterans are left homeless and destitute.
 These views were frequently echoed by many rioters in the recent violence.
 But saying that the far-right is responsible for spreading unfounded fears about relative deprivation should not blind us to the fact that real poverty does exist in white working class communities (aggravated in recent times by austerity – the huge cutbacks to public services that had mainly benefitted the poor) which needs to be addressed by the state if they are to become less fertile radicalising grounds for the far-right.

 It would also be an injustice not to acknowledge the social upheavals that have ravaged these communities and which make them easy prey for racist demagogues.
 Prominent among these are family breakdown and secularisation (the two are not mutually exclusive, even if I am treating them separately).
 The connection between single parenthood and delinquency is well recognised as is the fact that children born into single-parent families are themselves much more likely than children of intact families to fall into poverty and welfare dependence in later years.
 Bearing this in mind and without wishing to draw any conclusions about causality in the absence of reliable research, it is at least interesting to note that the overlap between areas with the highest proportions of parents not living together at the time of birth (2018) with the location of this summer’s riot outbreaks.
 Statistics show that “these authorities are not randomly distributed across the country but are largely confined to five broad regions.
 Eight are found in the North East, eight in the North West, six in London, five in South Wales and three in the Black Country.”
-Given that many of the rioters have been reported by the media as having multiple previous convictions, the possible relationship between family breakdown and delinquency to vulnerability to far-right grooming certainly appears to be an area worthy of future research.
+Given that many of the rioters have been reported by the media as having multiple previous convictions, the possible relationship between family breakdown and delinquency to vulnerability to far-right grooming certainly appears to be an area that merits more research.

 “Their churches are boarded up, our mosques are multiplying; their families are broken, ours are relatively intact and thriving; their businesses are dead, ours are prospering; their neighbourhoods are deserted, ours are full of youth and life; their elderly are abandoned to die in care, ours are pampered by their children.”